Onelinerhub/onelinerhub/README.md

 It-just-works code pieces with no extra shit @ [onelinerhub.com](https://onelinerhub.com/)

 ## Contribute by adding or editing code
-Just create a pull request with new code files or edited versions of current files.
+Create a pull request with new code files or edited versions of current files.

 ## Code file format
 - Each code file should be placed in it's main technology folder (e.g. "php", "bash", etc).